splunk/splunk-operator/docs/AppFramework.md

 ## Add a persistent storage volume to the Operator pod

+Note:- If the persistent storage volume is not configured for the Operator, by default, the App Framework uses the main memory(RAM) as the staging area for app package downloads.
+In order to avoid pressure on the main memory, it is strongly advised to use a persistent volume for the operator pod.

 1. Create the persistent volume used by the Operator pod to cache apps and add-ons:

 ```yaml